 This course provides practical experience with the theory and process of public health research.
 Topics include an overview of study design, principles of sampling and randomization, human subject issues and informed consent, the role of the IRB, qualitative research design and practice, and data management.
 This is a required course for the Design and Conduct of Public Health Research Certificate.

 SPH BS 750: Essentials of Quantitative Data Management

-Graduate Prerequisites: SPH BS723 Introduction to Statistical Computing
+Graduate Prerequisites: SPH BS723 or consent of instructor

-Graduate Prerequisites: The biostatistics MPH core requirement and SPH BS723 or consent.
+Graduate Prerequisites: The biostatistics and epidemiology MPH core requirements and SPH BS723.